kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/README.md

 ![w = x² + y²](https://cdn-images-1.medium.com/max/800/1*FLolUnVUjqV0EGm3CYBPLw.png)

-When we transform back this line to original plane, it maps to circular boundary as shown in image E. These transformations are called **_kernels_**.
+When we transform back this line to original plane, it maps to circular boundary as shown.

 ![as](https://cdn-images-1.medium.com/max/800/1*NN5VCpVg9gPCLYrDl0YFYw.png)